joaomelga/STM32Fxxx-DHT11-API/README.md

 # stm32fxxx-dht11-api

 Copyright (C) 2020  Marcelo Braga & João Melga

 Created on: feb-03-2021

 Institution: Universidade Federal de Minas Gerais - UFMG

 This is an API to read data from a DHT11 sensor with a STM32fxxx family microncontroller developed with System Workbench + STM32CubeMX.
+For more information about the DHT11 sensor, please check the datasheet provided in the repository.
 Boards used in development:
   - STM32F103C8Tx board, "Blue Pill" : https://stm32-base.org/boards/STM32F103C8T6-Blue-Pill.html;
   - STM32F407VET6 board, "Black Board" : https://stm32-base.org/boards/STM32F407VET6-STM32-F4VE-V2.0.html.

-For more information about the DHT11 sensor, please check the datasheet provided in the repository This API was developed as a work of the Embedded Systems Programming discipline from UFMG - Prof. Ricardo de Oliveira Duarte - Department of Electronic Engineering.
+This API was developed as a work of the Embedded Systems Programming discipline from UFMG - Prof. Ricardo de Oliveira Duarte - Department of Electronic Engineering.

 Version 1.0 - API with the following implemented functions: